cedlemo/rameau/README.md

  * p -> toggle pause
  * "+" -> increase by one the volume
  * "-" -> decrease by one the volume
+ * "q" or "Escape" or "Ctrl + C" quit rameau

 # Unicode character list
 https://en.wikipedia.org/wiki/List_of_Unicode_characters